evgenyneu/Auk/README.md

 * Displays local and remote images.
 * Remote images are automatically downloaded when they become visible in the scroll view.
+* Allows to specify placeholder and error images for remote images.
 * Includes auto scrolling.
 * Allows to scroll to an image from code.